 Diabetes Nurse Educator, Sunnybrook Academic Family Health Team

-Leigh Caplan is a Diabetes Nurse Educator in the Sunnybrook Academic Family Health Team.
+Leigh Caplan is a Diabetes Nurse Educator in the Sunnybrook Academic Family Health Team and 2022 Diabetes Educator of the Year.
 She has worked in the area of Diabetes Education for over 19 years.
 She has been the clinical lead on the expansion of the diabetes program at Sunnybrook and responsible for inter-professional diabetes education.
-Leigh is a faculity member of the Institute of Healthcare Communication: Choices and Change workshop, Choices and changes Mentoring Workshops with simulated patients and Coaching Clinicians for Enhanced Performance.
-Leigh is a tutor in University of Toronto Medical School’s Community, Population and Public Health ( CPPH) -1 course.
+Leigh is a faculty member of the Institute of Healthcare Communication: Choices and Change workshop, Choices and changes Mentoring Workshops with simulated patients and Coaching Clinicians for Enhanced Performance.
+Leigh is a tutor in University of Toronto Medical School’s Community, Population and Public Health (CPPH) -1 course.
 Leigh has been a tutor and facilitator of Michener Institute for Applied Health Sciences’ Diabetes Educator Graduate Certificate course.

 Schulich Executive Hotel on Campus